Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 The existing additional fields are displayed in a column view.
 Depending on the settings, the displayed columns may vary.
 All information provided in columns is read-only.

 - [Checkbox]
-Mark this checkbox to select a field to be edited or deleted.
+Click this checkbox to select a field to be edited or deleted.
 The *Edit* section is displayed.

 - *Field ID*
 This column displays the field ID entered.